-While the majority of mutational signature research has focused on single base substitutions (SBSs), indel (ID) signatures also yield critical insights into mutagenic mechanisms.
-In particular, the characterization of indel signatures has evolved, with two main classifications now in use: ID83, the classical COSMIC indel taxonomy, and ID89, a recently refined classification that incorporates the surrounding sequence context (Koh et al., 2025).
-In this study, we employ both ID83 and ID89 to comprehensively interpret indel mutational processes.
+While most mutational signature research has focused on single base substitutions (SBSs), indel (ID) signatures also yield critical insights into mutagenic mechanisms.
+In particular, the characterization of indel signatures has evolved, with two main classifications now in use.
+One, which we term “Indel83” because it classifies indels into 83 types, was used in <ref “Repertoire” 2020 paper> and is used on the COSMIC web site (URL, Figure 1X).
+The other, which we term “Indel89”, because it classifies indels into 89 types, subdivides some single base substitutions according to surrounding sequence context, while at the same time merging some indel types that are distinct in the Indel89 system (Koh et al., 2025) (Figure 1X).
+Use of the Indel89 system offered the ability to distinguish several signatures that could not be distinguished in Indel83.
+In general, the relationship between Indel83 and Indel89 signatures is many-to-many: in some cases one Indel83 signatures maps to multiple Indel89 signatures, and in other cases one Indel89 signature maps to multiple Indel83 signatures <do we have an example or is this only in-principle?>.
+It is not possible to algorithmically map signatures between the two classifications.
+This study employs both classifications to comprehensively interpret indel mutational processes.

 The ID83 classification encompasses 83 indel types, fully described in COSMIC and detailed at https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2021_08_31.xlsx and Alexandrov et al., 2020.
 This system primarily categorizes indels based on the number of base pairs inserted or deleted, the identity of the base (conventionally shown as pyrimidines, C or T), and the sequence context, including the number of flanking C or T residues.
 Larger indels are further classified by their occurrence within repetitive sequences or, in the case of deletions ≥2 bp in non-repetitive regions, by the presence of microhomology—a hallmark of non-homologous end-joining repair, particularly in BRCA-deficient tumors.
 For example, a 3-bp deletion (ACA|TCA|GG → ACAGG) exhibits a 2-bp microhomology (CA), which guides DNA repair via annealing of complementary sequences.

-The ID89 classification extends this framework by incorporating a more granular analysis of the sequence context, significantly enhancing our ability to resolve 1 bp T insertions and deletions in diverse sequence environments.
+The ID89 classification incorporates a more granular analysis of the sequence context for some one-base-pair indels, which significantly enhances the ability to resolve 1 bp T insertions and deletions in diverse sequence environments.
 For instance, the ID83 signature ID23 reflects the removal of single-base Cs from dinucleotide Cs or single-base Ts from mono- or dinucleotide Ts (Figure 1C).
 In contrast, the ID89 signature InsDel23 (identified in this study) predominantly characterizes the removal of 1 bp C from CCA ([C2]A) and 1 bp T from AXA, CXA, and GXA contexts, where X represents poly-T tracts of varying lengths (1–4 bp) (Figure 1D).
 Collectively, these indel signatures consistently demonstrate that AA exposure preferentially removes 1 bp T from ATA, CTA, and GTA contexts, mirroring the strong SBS22 signal observed genome-wide (Figure 1A).